ISS says renegotiating Dell tracking stock offer would be best option

 While ISS is reserving its final opinion on the tracking stock offer until Dell files its definitive proxy statement, it said in a note on Friday there were questions on whether the bid, which Dell valued at $109 per share when it announced it on July 2, was really worth that much and whether it represented a fair premium.

 “A negotiated merger seems the cleaner path, albeit one contingent on reaching a valuation middle ground.
-Silent opposition from investors and a take-it-or-leave it approach by Dell won’t get anyone there,” Dell said.
+Silent opposition from investors and a take-it-or-leave it approach by Dell won’t get anyone there,” ISS said.

 Dell issued the tracking stock in 2016 to buy data storage company EMC Corp for $67 billion, because it could not pay for the whole deal in cash and did not want to add to its debt burden.
 EMC owned the majority stake in VMware, which Dell inherited.